tvcutsem/lavamoat-demo/README.md

 ## running the scenario without lavamoat/ses

 We first show various ways Bob can circumvent the read-only restrictions on the log.
-See `attack 1` through `attack 4` in `bob.js`.
+See the different attack vectors in `bob.js`.

-To run through a scenario where Bob does not stage an attack:
+To run through a happy-case scenario where Bob does not stage an attack:

 Run `node setup1.js` or `npm run node`